ymirapp/docs/docs/guides/container-image-deployment.md

 First, you'll need to create a `Dockerfile` to use for your project.
 You can create one using the [`docker:create`][2] command.

-Next, you'll need to edit your `ymir.yml` container file.
+Next, you'll need to edit your `ymir.yml` configuration file.
 In it, you'll want to add the [`deployment`][3] option and set it to `image`.
 Below is an example of an `ymir.yml` file where the `staging` environment is configured to use container image deployment.

 ```yml
 id: 42